Marlena Evans: Casting

 Marlena was introduced as a guest character in June 1976, by executive producer Betty Corday.
 The show decided to cast actress Deidre Hall, who was already known in the soap world for her role as Barbara on The Young and the Restless.
 The character was brought in as the psychiatrist of already established character – Mickey Horton.
 This puts her in close contact with the soap's core family, The Hortons.
 This also allows her to meet her first new lover in Salem, Don Craig (Mickey's assistant).
 Specifically, she played a key role in a storyline involving her twin sister, Samantha Evans (who was played by Hall's real life twin, Andrea Hall) at the same sanitarium Mickey was committed to.
 The character proved to be popular, and they decided to put her on contract.
 Marlena eventually started a relationship with Roman Brady, who established her to a core family on the show, the Brady family.
 In the 1980s, Hall had decided to explore primetime.
-She landed the lead role on the family oriented series, Our House, and guest starred on other prime time hits such as Wiseguy and Columbo.
+She landed the lead role on the family oriented series, Our House, and guest starred on other prime time series such as Wiseguy and Columbo.
 She left Days of Our Lives after her primetime and daytime schedule became too hard to balance.
 In 1991 (after the primetime series ended), Hall began to miss daytime's creative outlet, and returned to the show that same year.
 Her return prompted a 10% increase in the Nielsen ratings for the soap.